hmazhar/ompeak/README.md

 ./ompeak #threads (-s) (-ncl)

--s: run a single test with te number of threads specified
+-s: run a single test with the number of threads specified
 -ncl: do not force the code to use an entire cache line

 ~~~